Shopify/activerecord-databasevalidations/README.md

 - `:range` to validate the numeric range of a column based on it's type.
 - `:size` to validate for the size of textual and binary columns.
 It will pick character size or bytesize based on the column's type.
-- `:basic_multilingual_plane` to validate that all characters for text fields are inside the basic multilingual plane of unicode (unless you use the utf8mb4 character set).
 - `:not_null` to validate a NOT NULL contraint.

 The validations will only be created if it makes sense for the column, e.g. a `:not_null`